Donald J. Trump Foundation: Making grants to other private foundations without fulfilling IRS "expenditure responsibility" rules

 The Trump Foundation is responsible by law for ensuring that any grant it makes to another private foundation is used strictly for charitable purposes.
 To fulfill this IRS "expenditure responsibility" the foundation is required to attach "full and detailed" reports describing the use of the grant money to its IRS 990 tax return for each year a grant to a private foundation is made.
 Trump Foundation tax returns show that it failed to do this for all twenty of the grants it made to private foundations during the period of 2005 through 2014.
-Such grants in this period, which total at least $488,500, could be subject to significant fines and penalties.
+Such grants in this period, which total at least $488,500, could have been subject to significant fines and penalties.

 Receiving donation from Ukrainian oligarch during campaign for president

 In 2015, Ukrainian Victor Pinchuk made a $150,000 donation to the Trump Foundation in return for Trump's appearance by video conference link at the Yalta European Strategy Conference.
 The appearance was broadcast on a large screen and lasted only twenty minutes, including delays caused by translation and by technical difficulties.
 Pinchuk is the son-in-law of former Ukrainian president Lionid Kuchma.
 In 2018 The New York Times reported that the office of Special Counsel Robert Mueller was investigating the donation as a possible illegal in-kind campaign contribution from a foreign national intended to curry favor with then-candidate Trump.